ndunn5/Startup/README.md

   - If a user likes a comment, it will immediately update for all users viewing that comment without needing a refresh.
   - Similarly, when a new comment is posted on a song, it will appear in real-time for others on that page.

-## Startup HTML Deliverable
+## HTML Deliverable

-This project outlines the structure of my application using HTML.
+For this deliverable, I built out the structure of my application using HTML.

-### HTML Pages

-- [x] **Login Page**: This page includes an input box for the user to enter their credentials and a submit button to log in.
-- [x] **Home Page**: This allows the user to search for an artist or browse the most popular artists.
+- [x] **HTML pages** - Two HTML pages that represent the ability to log in and browse artists.

-### Links

-- [x] The home page links directly to the artists page.
-- [x] The artists pages contain links for a few of their top songs.
+- [x] **Links** - The home page links directly to the artists page, which contains links for a few of their top songs.

-### Text

-- [x] There is text showing people what to do in the search bar and also on each page to tell the user how to interact with the page.
+- [x] **Text** - There is text showing people what to do in the search bar and instructions on each page for user interaction.

-### Images

-- [x] There are images within each of the suggested artists pages.
+- [x] **Images** - There are images within each of the suggested artists' pages.

-### Database/Login

-- [x] The login page features an input box for username/password and a submit button to authenticate users.
-- [x] The artists and songs are designed to represent data pulled from a database.
+- [x] **DB/Login** - The login page features an input box for username/password and a submit button to authenticate users.
+The artists and songs represent data pulled from a database.

-### WebSocket

-- [x] The users' comments are updated in real-time, reflecting the comments and likes through WebSocket integration.
+- [x] **WebSocket** - The users' comments are updated in real-time, reflecting the comments and likes through WebSocket integration.